Connect with us

 Foster said she got a dose of naloxone, a medication that can rapidly reverse an opioid overdose, and gave it to the student.
 The girl revived.

-Colorado Springs’ school district has since joined Pueblo and dozens of other districts in the in supplying middle and high schools with the lifesaving medication, often known by one of its brand names, Narcan.
-Since passage of a 2019 state law, Colorado has had a program that allows schools to obtain the medicine, typically in nasal spray form, for or at a reduced cost.
+Colorado Springs’ school district has since joined Pueblo and dozens of other districts in the state in supplying middle and high schools with the lifesaving medication, often known by one of its brand names, Narcan.
+Since passage of a 2019 state law, Colorado has had a program that allows schools to obtain the medicine, typically in nasal spray form, for free or at a reduced cost.

 Not all schools are on board with the idea, though.
 Though more districts have signed on since last year, only about a third of Colorado districts had enrolled in the state’s giveaway program at the start of this school year.
 And within the dozen counties with the highest drug overdose death rates in the state, many school districts had not signed up in the face of ongoing stigma around the need for the overdose reversal medication.